lupantech/ineqmath/README.md

 ### Submit the Results to the Leaderboard
 🏆 The leaderboard for the <b><span style="color:#103756;">Ineq</span><span style="color:#D03C36;">Math</span></b> is available [here](https://huggingface.co/spaces/AI4Math/IneqMath-Leaderboard).

+To submit the results to the leaderboard, please follow the follwing instructions:

-If you run the model by our scripts, you can find the results in `results/models_results_test_data/` and upload the `results.json` of the model to the leaderboard.
+- If you run the model by our scripts, you can find the results in `results/models_results_test_data/` or `results/models_results_dev_data/` and upload the `results.json` of the model to the corresponding section (test/dev) of the leaderboard.

-If you run the model on your own, please check your data format before your submission.
+- If you run the model on your own, please check your data format before your submission.
 The submitted data should be compiled in a single `JSON` file with at least five keys listed below:

 ```
 {